palianah/mms-app/README.md

 # mms-app

 A test application to query Github's Graph QL API.
-The application should allow the user to serch issues in facebook/react. issues and be sortable (asc/desc).
+The application should allow the user to serch issues in facebook/react and be sortable (asc/desc).

 It is bootstrapped with create-react-app
 * Uses Jest for testing